mdresch/adpa.net/docs/TECHNOLOGY_COMPARISON_SUMMARY.md

 A: Blazor Server scales to thousands with proper architecture.
 For more, use Blazor WebAssembly or hybrid approach.

 **Q: Is Microsoft committed to Blazor?**
-A: Yes, Blazor is core to .NET strategy.
-It's in .NET 9 and actively developed.
+A: Yes.
+Blazor is part of ASP.NET Core, supported in .NET 8 LTS, and actively developed.

 **Q: Can we hire Blazor developers?**
 A: Any C# developer can learn Blazor quickly.
 Easier than learning React + TypeScript.